The Latest Freed Man

 It was the importance of the trees outdoors,

-The freshness of the oak-leaves,
+The freshness of the oak-leaves, not so much

-That they were oak-leaves, as the way they looked
+That they were oak-leaves, as the way they looked.

 It was everything being more real, himself